 Evidence That TPR Works

 “The essence of total physical response is that learners are silent, listen to a command in the language being taught, then, obey the command by acting it out with the instructor as a model.
 The method was applied to teaching Russian after an initial experiment had been tried with Japanese.
 The experimental group acted out the commands.
 The control group imagined they were acting out the commands, but actually remained seated throughout the session.
 The total physical response method produced superior learning in retention of Russian words after a period as long as 2 weeks.
-This article is a reprint from the, “International Review of Applied Linguistics,” Volume 3, Number 4, 1965.”
+This article is from the, ‘International Review of Applied Linguistics, Volume 3, Number 4, 1965.'”
 (ERIC)

 When to Use It and When Not To

 TPR should be used when students are learning new vocabulary.
-Once you can see that students remember the words, remove the body movement.
+Once you see that students remember the words, remove the body movement.
 Similarly, do not overuse TPR because just like any strategy, students can get sick of it.
-Intermix this strategy with other enriching ESL strategies.
+Intermix this strategy with other activities that students look forward to doing .
 On the website TPR World they recommend incorporating the verbal side of the brain with dialogues, stories and patterned drills.
-In the past, I used word sorts, the Frayer Model, vocabulary games, cloze writing, visual aides in my lessons, and I had students draw images of the words.
+In the past, I used word sorts, the Frayer Model, vocabulary games, cloze writing, visual aides, and I had students draw images of the words.

 Using TPR Online vs. In Person